leonardodalinky/pywmapi/README.md

 * rivens
   * ✅ list all riven items
   * ✅ get a list of riven attributes
+* misc
+  * 🔲 get a list of all known game locations
+  * 🔲 get a list of all known npcs
+  * 🔲 get a list of all known missions
 * auctions
   * ✅ create auction ⚠️
   * 🔲 get a list of riven auctions by given search params